Sackboy: A Big Adventure PS4, PS5 Trophy Guide and Road Map

 If you need Collectabells, look out for Zom Zom’s bonus levels, accessed by hitting the genie lamps which appear periodically in each world on the world map.

-There’s actually an infinite Collectabell exploit I found in one of the last levels; “Crate Expectations”.
+There’s actually an infinite Collectabell exploit I found while working on this Sackboy Trophy Guide in one of the last levels; “Crate Expectations”.
 There’s a point in the stage where a conveyor belt will spawn enemies infinitely, just reach this point and farm the enemies for Collectabells, they will drop three Collectabells per enemy.
 Which isn’t a lot, but if you’re desperate and very patient, the option is there.
 Check the short video below to see how it’s done:

 You don’t even need to finish the level to keep your bells, just quit to the world map when you’re done!